JNPRAutomate/collect_snmp_with_telegraf/README.md

 $ docker images telegraf
 ```
 create a telegraf configuration file ([use this file](telegraf.conf))
-it will use SNMP input plugin and influxb output plugin
+it will use SNMP input plugin and influxdb output plugin
 SNMP will be used to collect interfaces details and BGP details.
 Influxdb is database to store the data collected